 the highly conserved C-terminal globular gamma module, produce a

 conformationally destabilized fibrinogen gamma chain.
-Named variants
+Recurrent named

 genes: